googleforgames/agones/CONTRIBUTING.md

 [mailing list or Slack](https://agones.dev/site/community/) for notifications.

+## Becoming a Contributor on Agones

+If you have submitted at least one Pull Request and had it merged, you may wish to become an official contributor.
+This will give you the ability to have tickets assigned to you (or you can assign tickets to yourself!).

+We have a [community membership guide](./docs/governance/community_membership.md), that outlines the process.

 ## Becoming an Approver on Agones

 If you are interested in becoming an Approver on the Agones project and getting commit access to the